aymane-maghouti/Mobile-Data-Hive-Insights/README.md

 ## Overview

-This project demonstrates the process of extracting data from a MySQL database, transfer it using Apache Sqoop, storing it in Hive Data warehouse (the data actully is store in Hadoop Distributed File System (HDFS)), and performing analysis using Hive Query Language (Hive QL) (it is a language close to SQL).
-Then visualize the data  in Power BI, agter connecting the hive datawarehouse to power BI, to create the dashboard.
+This project demonstrates the process of extracting data from a MySQL database, transferring it using Apache Sqoop, storing it in Hive Data warehouse (the data actually is store in Hadoop Distributed File System (HDFS)), and performing analysis using Hive Query Language (Hive QL) (it is a language close to SQL).
+Then visualize the data  in Power BI, after connecting the hive datawarehouse to power BI.

 ## Technologies Used